Eldred Kurtz Means: Literary work

 Over more than a half century, he wrote scores of short stories for pulp fiction magazines.
 A fairly complete listing of his published stories appears in the following reference.
 In 1924, Irvin S. Cobb, an American humorist, numbered Means’s “darky stories” among his favorites.
 In the Fort Worth Star-Telegram, he wrote: "[Means] is at home in Jackson, Miss. ... and pastor of Galloway Memorial Church M.E., South. ...
 He is a zealous clergyman, a gifted speaker, and a fluent writer, but being, as befits a clergyman, a truthful man also, Mr. Means would lay no claim to great personal beauty."

 Means defended his use of dialect, persons and places as being true-to-type with verisimilitude to a passing and important lifestyle and culture.
 He claimed a love for the people — the musicality and rhythm of their language, and professed a linguist's and an anthropologist's intent to preserve transitory culture and cultural artifacts — which were in imminent danger of extirpation, as the shadow of slavery waned in the distance.

 The publisher G.P.
 Putnam's Sons promoted him as part of its stable of authors highlighting white supremacy over other races.

 In 1918, an Ebony Film Corporation advertisement teased a coming film based on one of his Tickfall Tales titled Good Luck in Old Clothes.
 The film was produced and promoted as exemplifying "wholesome real droll Negro humor."

 In addition to his short stories, he had several books published.
-Edward Winsor Kemble — well known for his racist (purportedly accurate and humorous) caricatures — illustrated several of his books.
+Edward Winsor Kemble — well known for his racist caricatures — illustrated several of his books.
 His books were reviewed in several newspapers.